KatherLab/end2end-WSI-preprocessing/README.md

 -m | Path to the SSL model used for feature extraction -e | Feature extractor, 'retccl' or 'ctranspath'
 -c | Number of CPU cores, optional
---del_slide | Delete original slide from your drive, optional --no-norm | Do not apply Macenko normalization, optional --only-fex | Read the JPGs from previous runs and go straight into feature extraction
+--del-slide | Delete original slide from your drive, optional --no-norm | Do not apply Macenko normalization, optional --only-fex | Read the JPGs from previous runs and go straight into feature extraction